fit-r2lab/r2lab.inria.fr/markdown/tuto-020-shell-tools.md

     help

-Among other things, you'll want to check for the folloing commands
+Among other things, you'll want to check for the following commands

     phone-status
     phone-off